26 January, 2020

 Bisibelabath Recipe :

 Bisi bele bhath is a spicy, rice-based dish from the state of Karnataka, India.
 The name translates to ‘hot lentil rice’ in Kannada.
-It’s a spicy and gooey rice-based dish packed with nutrients from rice and lentils.
-It gets its unique taste from the Bisibelabath powder which is made from blending special spices.
-You can use the readymade powder that is available in the stores or you can make the traditional powder by yourself.
-Freshly roasted and grind powder gives more flavor to the dish than the store-bought powder.
+It is a flavorful and hearty rice-based dish packed with nutrients from rice and lentils.
+The dish gets its unique taste from the Bisibelabath powder, which is made by blending special spices.
+You can use readymade powder available in stores or make the traditional powder yourself.
+The freshly roasted and ground powder adds more flavor to the dish compared to store-bought alternatives.

-You can use potatoes, green peas, carrots, eggplant, cauliflower, green beans, Bangalore brinjals, etc. but make sure to keep the balance between rice and veggies.
-This dish sure has multiple steps with a long list of ingredients but once you make the Bisi Bhele Bhath powder, Bisi Bhele Bhath rice just takes about 15min to make.
+You can add potatoes, green peas, carrots, eggplant, cauliflower, green beans, Bangalore brinjals, and more.
+Just remember to strike a balance between rice and veggies.
+While the dish involves multiple steps and a long list of ingredients, once you have the Bisi bele bhath powder ready, preparing the rice itself takes just about 15 minutes.

 For detailed Bisi bele bath masala powder